 If what happens in people mirrors what happens in animals, then the prevalence of soybean oil, corn oil, and other polyunsaturated vegetable oils in today’s Western diet means your body is dumping out a lot of these marijuana-like molecules into your brain,” explains Hibbeln, a nutritional neuroscientist.
 “You’re chronically a little bit stoned.”

 The bottom line: if you often feel “foggy-brained,” have difficulty concentrating, feel tired all the time, or experience intense periods of food cravings, your regular consumption of foods deep fried in vegetable oils may be to blame.

 Aside from carbohydrates, sugars and trans-fats, other food types can impact your emotional health—either negatively or positively.

-Here’s the take-away message: You can try all the natural remedies in the world—vitamins, supplements, teas, acupuncture, and more.
+Here’s the take-away message regarding food and depression symptoms: You can try all the natural remedies in the world—vitamins, supplements, teas, acupuncture, and more.
 But if you do not change your diet, you will likely find temporary relief from your depression symptoms.